UPPMAX/linux-command-line-102/docs/learning_outcomes.md

     - Learners can use `if` statements in Bash scripts
     - Learners can use `for` statements  in Bash scripts

+    !!! warning "Not in Bash scripting"

+        - Bash variable expansion
+        - The multiple syntaxes of an `if` statement

 ??? note "[Environment variables](sessions/env_vars.md)"

     - Learners can create, read and write to environment variables